Dirk Haire is chairman of the Maryland Republican Party until mid-December 2022.

-Haire, in addition, leveled criticisms at A Miner Detail Editor in Chief Ryan Miner, labeling Miner as an “obscure liberal blogger.”
+Haire also leveled criticisms at A Miner Detail Editor-in-Chief Ryan Miner, labeling Miner as an “obscure liberal blogger.”

 Mr. Haire attached a screenshot of a photograph to his email to central committee members, taken by Miner’s wife, Kimberly Large Miner.
 The photograph, taken in February 2016, prior to the New Hampshire primary, featured Miner and his wife pictured with former Secretary of State Hillary Clinton (D).

 Miner’s wife, Kimberly Large Miner, did not grant Haire permission to use her photograph, which was originally posted to her personal Facebook page; Mrs. Miner’s Facebook settings enable only her Facebook friends to view her page.